Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## End-Device classes (A, B, C) and interactions

-The LoRaWAN MAC layer supports 3 classes of end-devices named A, B and C.  All end-devices implement the Class A, some end-devices MAY implement Class B or class C. Class B and Class C are mutually exclusive.
+The LoRaWAN MAC layer supports 3 classes of end-devices named A, B and C.  All end-devices implement the Class A, some end-devices may implement Class B or Class C. Class B and Class C are mutually exclusive.

-* **Class A**: The Class A is the simplest class of end-devices.
+* Class A: The Class A is the simplest class of end-devices.
 The end-device is allowed to transmit at any time, randomly selecting a communication channel.
   The network may reply with a downlink in one of the 2 receive windows immediately following the uplinks.
 Therefore, the network cannot initiate a downlink, it has to wait for the next uplink from the end-device to get a downlink opportunity.
 The Class A is the lowest power end-device class.
-* **Class B**: Class B end-devices implement all the functionalities of Class A end-devices, but also schedule periodic listen windows.
-Therefore, as opposed the Class A end-devices, Class B end-devices can receive downlink that are initiated by the network and not following an uplink.
+* Class B: Class B end-devices implement all the functionalities of Class A end-devices, but also schedule periodic listen windows.
+Therefore, opposed to the Class A end-devices, Class B end-devices can receive downlinks that are initiated by the network and not following an uplink.
 There is a trade-off between the periodicity of those scheduled Class B listen windows and the power consumption of the end-device.
 The lower the downlink latency, the higher the power consumption.
-* **Class C**: Class C end-devices implement all the functionalities of Class A end-devices, but keep their receiver open whenever they are not transmitting.
+* Class C: Class C end-devices implement all the functionalities of Class A end-devices, but keep their receiver open whenever they are not transmitting.
   Class C end-devices can receive downlinks at any time at the expense of a higher power consumption.
-Battery powered end-devices can only operate in Class C for a limited amount of time (for example for a firmware upgrade over-the-air).
+Battery-powered end-devices can only operate in Class C for a limited amount of time (for example for a firmware upgrade over-the-air).
-  Most of the Class C end-devices are mains powered (for example Smart Plugs).
+  Most of the Class C end-devices are grid powered (for example Smart Plugs).

 ## End-Device addressing

 LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the network over-the-air.
-However, that address might be reused several time on the same network at the same time for different end-devices.
-End-devices using the same devAddr are distinguish by the Network Server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all end-devices use different security keys.
+However, that address might be reused several times on the same network at the same time for different end-devices.
+End-devices using the same devAddr are distinguished by the Network Server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all end-devices use different security keys.
 To communicate with the SCHC gateway the Network Server MUST identify the